DewyHRite/jamwathq/README.md

 Perfect for launching the website without backend features (reviews disabled).

 1. Create new GitHub repository
-2. Copy `frontend/` contents to repository root
-3. Copy `CNAME` and `.gitignore` to repository root
+2. Initialize Git in Release Version folder (HTML files already in root!)
-4. Push to GitHub
+3. Push to GitHub
-5. Enable GitHub Pages in repository settings
+4. Enable GitHub Pages in repository settings
-6. Configure Hostinger DNS (see docs/HOSTINGER_DNS_SETUP.md)
+5. Configure Hostinger DNS (see docs/HOSTINGER_DNS_SETUP.md)

 **Time**: 15-30 minutes
 **Cost**: FREE

+**Important**: This Release Version folder is already configured correctly with HTML files in the root directory.
+Just initialize Git and push!

 ---